Fitness Studio Custom Poly Mailer Bags Packing Requirement Guide

 - Place the label where it will not cover the logo or wrinkle over a fold.

 Speed and presentation often pull against each other.
 A rushed pack-out can look cheap even if the material itself is fine.
-If a studio has to re-fold or re-seal every few orders, the labor savings from poly mailers start disappearing quickly.
+If a studio has to refold or reseal every few orders, the labor savings from poly mailers start disappearing quickly.
+A simple packing SOP usually works better than ad hoc judgment at the table.

 Size, Thickness, Print, and Seal: The Spec Factors That Matter

-The four choices that most affect performance are size, thickness, print coverage, and seal strength.
-Finish and texture can improve presentation, but they do not rescue a bad fit or a weak closure.
+The four choices that affect performance most are size, thickness, print coverage, and seal strength.
+Finish and texture can improve presentation, but they do not fix a bad fit or a weak closure.

 | Option | Typical use | Usual unit cost at 5,000 pcs | Why buyers choose it |